ETERNA-earkiv/ETERNA/documentation/plugins/Plugin_signing.md

 # Signed Plugins

 The introduction of the digital signature verification feature for plugins in ETERNA represents an advanced approach to ensuring the security, integrity, and authenticity of the plugins installed in the repository.
-All plugins published on the [https://market.roda-community.org/](https://market.roda-community.org) are certified with a digital signature, and the authenticity validation is performed by ETERNA through its internal truststore.
+All plugins published are certified with a digital signature, and the authenticity validation is performed by ETERNA through its internal truststore.

 ## Trusting External Sources